peteroupc/html3dutil/tutorials/shapes.md

 ### Custom Shapes <a id=Custom_Shapes></a>

-Also included is a `Mesh` class for defining shapes not given among the built-in ones.
+Also included is a `H3DU.Mesh` class for defining shapes not given among the built-in ones.
 Shapes can consist of triangles, lines, or points.

 There are two ways for specifying shapes:  through the Mesh constructor, or through